Melbourne, Yarra Valley, Geelong, Bellarine & Mornington Peninsulas

 A well developed trail with informative history boards at most former station sites, winds through a variety of suburbs and urban parkland.
-From Fairfield to East Malvern it is also known as the Anniversary Trail.
+From Kew to East Malvern it is also known as the Anniversary Trail.

 Hughesdale to East Malvern (2km)

 The trail begins in Boyd Park near Hughesdale Station.
 Follow a back street along the train line towards the city from Poath Road, on the north side.
 The trail continues through popular Boyd Park until Dandenong Road.
 Be careful around blind corners.

 At Dandenong Road, it is safest to follow the service lane to your left for 200m to cross at the lights.
 Then turn right again, and enter the Urban Forest, once the site of the Waverley Road Station.
 This is a beautiful native bushland park with several trails running in parallel.
 Follow any of these to arrive at Waverley Road.
 This is the only unsealed section of the trail.
 Cross the road, and pass through East Malvern Station carpark.
 The trail meets the Scotchman's Creek Trail here, which you could follow to your right all the way to Jells Park.